varadnair30/2-Phase-Commit/README.md

 A distributed transaction concurrency control protocol that can improve fault-tolerance and reduce overhead.

 # PROJECT DESCRIPTION:
-Implement a fault tolerant 2-phase distributed commit(2PC) protocol and use controlled and randomly injected failures to study how the 2PC protocol handles node crashes.
-Assume one transaction coordinator (TC) and at least two participants in the 2PC protocol.
-Each node (both the TC and the participants) devises a time-out mechanism when no response is received and transits to either the abort or commit state and implements the operations of node and transaction coordinator failure.
+Using controlled and randomly injected failures to examine how the fault-tolerant 2-phase distributed commit (2PC) protocol responds to node crashes.
+Assume that the 2PC protocol has at least two participants and a single transaction coordinator (TC).
+When no response is received, each node—the TC and the participants—develops a time-out mechanism that executes the node and transaction coordinator failure actions and transitions to either the commit or abort states.

 # STEPS TO EXECUTE THE APPLICATION (IMPLEMENTATION):
 Step 1: